sandhyaparna/Data-Science/ML Algorithms/Supevised/Bagging Boosting.md

 * The selection of models for creating an ensemble is an art which is really hard to master.

 ### Bagging
 * Bagging is best used when singe-model is over-fitting (High Variance).
 Boosting is not used when single-model is over-fitting as boosting itself suffers from over-fitting problem.
+Bagging is suitable for high variance low bias models
 * Bagging reduces variance of the classifier, doesn't help much with bias.
 * N sets are created from Training data by random sampling with replacement - Any element has the same probability to appear in a new data set.
+* In Bagging, each individual trees are independent of each other because they consider different subset of features and samples
 * Bagging can have a fraction of the columns as well as rows.
 Taking row and column fractions less than 1 helps in making robust models, less prone to overfitting.
 * Training is parallel i.e. Multiple classifiers are built independently on each data set.
 * Result is obtained by combining the responses of all the N learners using mean. median or mode/majority vote.
 Combined values are generally more robust than a single model.
 * Works best when classifier is unstable (Decision Trees), where as bagging can hurt stable model by introducing artificial variability
 * In noisy data environments bagging outperforms boosting
+* Bagging doesnt have 'learning rate' parameter
+* In RandomForest, if n tress contributing to the RandomForest all have an accuracy of 70%, min accuracy of overall RandomForest can be from less than 70% to 100%
 ##### Algorithms
 * Random Forests - Parallel processing is not possible - https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/
 * Bagging meta-estimator